HarshKapadia2/networking/README.md

 # Computer Networking

 Computer Networking is something that caught [my](https://harshkapadia.me) interest and I love digging deeper to understand how things work.
 This site is a knowledge base I maintain to keep a track of my learnings.
-Feel free to [contact me](https://links.harshkapadia.me)!
+Feel free to [contact me](https://links.harshkapadia.me) and [view my networking résumé](https://resume.harshkapadia.me/networking).

 ## Articles